IkigaiLabsETH/Artbot/FLUX-INTEGRATION.md

 npm run start
 ```

-This will use the default concept "cosmic garden at night".
-To specify a different concept:
+This will automatically generate a random cinematic concept using AI.
+To specify your own concept:

 ```bash
 npm run start "your concept here"